pixelchrome/fieldnotes/content/en/docs/toolbox/restic.md

 # Using [restic](https://restic.net) as a backuptool for servers

-Hetzner is offering a 'Storagebox' included with dedicated server (100GB).
-But is also for other use cases available.
+In this example I use a Hetzner 'Storagebox'.
+It is included with dedicated server (100GB).
+But it is also available for other use cases.

 # Install `restic`